-Mark joined Upfront Ventures in 2007 after having worked with GRP for nearly 8 years as a two-time entrepreneur.
+Mark Suster is a Partner at Upfront Ventures.
+He joined the firm in 2007 after having previously worked with Upfront Ventures for nearly 8 years as a two-time entrepreneur.

-Most recently Mark was Vice President, Product Management at Salesforce.com following its acquisition of Koral, where Mark was Founder and CEO.
+Before joining Upfront Mark was Vice President, Product Management at Salesforce.com following its acquisition of Koral, where Mark was Founder and CEO.

 Latest from Mark Suster